 How to contact us

-If you have any concerns or worries about how your personal data is being processed by us, please contact us by clicking here (online contact form to me), or by writing to us at the following address:
+If you have any concerns or worries about how your personal data is being processed by us, please contact us by clicking here, or by writing to us at the following address:

 Data Protection Enquiry